-This pages lists the known bugs and limitations in Project Analyzer.
+This pages lists the limitations and known bugs in Project Analyzer.

 Project Analyzer is of high quality.
 These limitations and bugs affect special cases and are of minor importance in most programs.
 We provide this list as an indication of our commitment to quality and honesty.